 Installation Costs Comparison

 If you already possess a natural gas pipeline, constructing a gas pool heater would be easier but still a bit pricier than an electrical unit.
-If not, you might need to buy and install a propane tank or install a natural gas pipeline, which increases the overall cost of installation up to $3,000-$4,000.
+If not, you might need to buy and install a propane tank or a natural gas pipeline, which increases the overall installation cost up to $3,000-$4,000.

 On the other hand, electricity is more economical to install, costing around $500-$1,000 for labor.
 So an electric unit would be the winner here in terms of installation costs.
 However, there are ongoing costs to consider as well.